Philadelphia, Wilmington and Baltimore Railroad Bridge No. 1: Background (to 1901)

-Design and construction (1901-1902)
+Design and construction (1901–1902)

-The bridge has a 226 ft 7 in swing span pivoting on a cylindrical stone pier at mid-stream.
+The bridge had a 226 ft 7 in swing span pivoting on a cylindrical stone pier at mid-stream.
 A wooden pile fender protects the pivot pier and the opened swing span from collisions with boat traffic on the river.
 The American Bridge Company built the swing span on the fender in its open position, avoiding interference with river traffic.
-The swing span sits between two 97 ft 9+3/8 in approach spans.
+The swing span sat between two 97 ft 9+3/8 in approach spans.
 "The mechanism, located on the swing span and driven by steam, is typical of movable bridge construction at the turn of the twentieth century," wrote historian Justin Spivey.

 It was completed and opened in 1902.

-Operation and abandonment (1902-1976)
+Operation and abandonment (1902–1976)

 Maximum speed over the bridge was 15 mph.

 In 1976, Conrail abandoned the bridge shortly after it acquired the Pennsylvania Railroad properties, and left it permanently open.